igormironchik/qt-widgets-on-real-example/chapter01/frame.md

 Frame...
 This is an unit of GIF image.
 We need a thumbnail frame on the tape to display a sequence of frames in GIF, and a bigger one to display currently selected frame.
 The task of the frame is to display image, so why not to have one class for both cases?
-Hm, why not?
+Hmm, why not?
 But for the current frame we need the image to be scaled to the size of the available area with keeping aspect ratio, whereas for the frame on the tape we need an image scaled to the height of the tape.
 The image on the frame should automatically resize on parent resizing, and it should be